top of page

 But the reality is that we are alone against the inevitability of circumstance, of time, and of realism.
 We can't always do what we desire, we don't always have time to dedicate to activities we would otherwise want to do happily, and we don't always have what it takes to achieve our dreams, so some of our ambitions might remain unattainable for the rest of our lives.

-The solution to depression, AKA, of this defeatist sadness, is the alternation of thoughts; of believing that there is another way, and that not all is lost.
+The solution of depression, AKA, of this defeatist sadness, is the alternation of thoughts; of believing that there is another way, and that not all is lost.
 Whether it's about a heartbreak or negative nihilism, the notion that there is hope of alternation and that it will arrive someday, it by itself can be very soothing, if not offer solace, whether that "ray of light" actually exists.

 For religious folk there is the promise of a rewarding afterlife; that this current life is some sort of a test to view your worth in the eyes of one or more gods, who will then pass their divine judgement.